SidiousRNDS/SWG-ServerAccountSystem/doc/files/swgAdmin/models/adminroleModel.php.txt

     /**
-     * Summary checkSections - check to see if there were have been new sections added to the system and if so
+     * @method  checkSections
-     * then make sure we add them to the permissions object so that we can set them
+     * check to see if there were have been new sections added to the system and if so then make sure we add them to the permissions object so that we can set them
      * @param $roles
      * @return mixed
      */